Jay Estate: Childhood Home of John Jay

 Of America's seven most notable Founding Fathers - George Washington, John Adams, Jay, Benjamin Franklin, Alexander Hamilton, Thomas Jefferson and James Madison - Jay alone was born in what would become the settler-colonial territory of New York State.
 He was raised in Rye from 3 months at what he called the "Family Seat" a 400 acre farm later named "The Locusts" overlooking Long Island Sound.
 The property had been first leased then purchased by his father Peter from Rye settler John Budd before Jay's birth.

 Jay was home schooled by his mother Mary until 8 years old.
 He had three siblings with disabilities who lived there as well - Augustus who suffered from learning disabilities and Anna and Peter who were both blind.
 Two other siblings, an older sister Eve and a younger brother Frederick also occupied the house.
 The estate at this time was also home to 8 enslaved people according to a 1755 New York State Census; remnants of what appears to have been an enslaved person's dwelling were discovered in August 2017.
 Based on archival drawings, the core property at that time had several smaller outbuildings including an ice house, stable, smokehouse and additional dwellings clustered around the main house including a still extant farmhouse that dates to the mid 1760s.
 Numerous wells provided water on the property along with two other freshwater sources known as the East Stream and West Creek.
 Crops included potatoes.

 At 14 years old, Jay went to New York City to study law at Kings College (today's Columbia University) but continued to come home fortnightly to spend time and holidays with family.
-Exchanges with his father reveal the names of enslaved persons living at the site include Moll, Old Plato, Little Plat, Old Mary, Young Mary, Zilpha, Clarinda and Anthony.
+Exchanges with his father reveal the names of enslaved persons living at the site including Moll, Old Plato, Little Plat, Old Mary, Young Mary, Zilpha, Clarinda and Anthony.